al3jandrosg/cinder/cinder/api/openstack/rest_api_version_history.rst

   The 3.0 Cinder API includes all v2 core APIs existing prior to the introduction of microversions.
 The /v3 URL is used to call 3.0 APIs.
-  This it the initial version of the Cinder API which supports microversions.
+  This is the initial version of the Cinder API which supports microversions.

   A user can specify a header in the API request::